Integrations

 Check the official Home Assistant documentation for the values of those keys.

-You must have added your integration to home-assistant/brands conform to the UI standards in Home Assistant.
+You must have added your integration to home-assistant/brands to conform to the UI standards in Home Assistant.

 It is preferred but not required to publish releases in your repository.